MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/intranet-overview.md

 ![Illustration of an intranet timeline](media/intranet-timeline.png)

+## Roadmap contents:

+- Section 1: Introduction to intranet roles, tasks, planning stages, and timelines
+- Section 2: Intranet design fundamentals
+- Section 3: Key tasks by role
+- Section 4: How to get started

 ## Who should use this roadmap?

-- Company intranet owners - the person managing the overall direction and coordination
+- Company intranet owners - the person managing the overall direction and coordination of your organization's intranet
 - IT/Admins - traditional admin role
 - Business owners/site owners - the various stakeholders who are responsible for portions of the intranet
 - Content creators - the people creating and managing content on sites and pages